im-tomu/fomu-workshop/README.md

 ## Required Software

 Fomu requires specialized software.
 This software is provided for Linux x86/64, macOS, and Windows, via [Fomu Toolchain](https://github.com/im-tomu/fomu-toolchain/releases/latest).

+Debian packages are also [available for Raspberry Pi](https://github.com/im-tomu/fomu-raspbian-packages).

 If you're taking this workshop as a class, the toolchain are provided on the USB disk.

 To install the software, extract it somewhere on your computer, then open up a terminal window and add that directory to your PATH: